Chris-Mark-Wilson/sabotage81/README.md

         cant set props, can access the tnt component.. maybe should replace tnt component with another component like an explosion then delete THAT component after running recursive function a second time....

+        ookkkkkaayyyy...
+        so new component... done..
+        it looks like whats happening is its